phanerka/link-stash/Coding/Debugging & troubleshooting.md

 ### Editing DLLs
 > [!warning] Disclaimer: the video is outdated.
-> Modifying Assembly-CSharp is highly discouraged, as you mod becomes ~~~~not portable and generally applicable~~~~ highly incompatible with other mods and impossible to upload to Steam Workshop, and distributing it enters legally grey area (since your file will consist of 99% base game code).
+> Modifying Assembly-CSharp is highly discouraged, as your mod becomes ~~no more portable and generally applicable~~ highly incompatible with other mods and impossible to upload to Steam Workshop, and distributing it enters legally grey area (since your file will consist of 99% base game code).
 >
 > You might want to follow same steps to tweak different mod, but you'll have to keep in mind that:
-> - u gotta know IL code son cause writing in C# might break things
+> - u gotta know IL code son cause writing in C# doesn't always work (and might break things)
-> - u gotta replace file in DNSpy every time you change smth or it will break
+> - you gotta replace your freshly saved plugin in DNSpy every time you change smth or it will break
 >
 > Instead, it's usually advised to just make a separate mod what will hook the code you want to change.